 A warrant is a court order telling the sheriff to do something.
-The sheriff may take your possessions and sell them for a creditor.
+A warrant can allow a sheriff to take your possessions and sell them to repay a creditor.

 With debt collection, the court can issue a warrant to: